tahabasri/snippets/README.md

 * `myExtension.enable`: enable/disable this extension
 * `myExtension.thing`: set to `blah` to do something

+## Installation

+Open VSCode and type ctrl+P, type `ext install tahabasri.snippets`.

 ## Known Issues

 - Provide snippets as completionItems (shown next to the built in snippets using ctrl+space).
-  - When initializing the application, we can successfully populate VSCode with snippets prefixed with 'snp:snippet-label'
+  - When initializing the application, we can successfully populate VSCode with snippets prefixed with `snp:snippet-label`
   - Problem starts to show up when we update existing snippets as the code bellow do not override existing ones but duplicate them
 ```typescript
 // see https://code.visualstudio.com/api/references/vscode-api#DocumentSelector